ozihler/teamsmells/chapters/The-Bully.md

-Openly mocks people for their developer or other skills.
+Openly mocks people for their development or other skills.